Popov72/TRN/README.md

 You can install the project locally (on your own computer) by doing these steps:
 * Click on the **Clone or download** button in this page (see above) and download a zip archive of the project
 * Uncompress this zip file on your computer (say in *c:\Projects\TRN*)
-* Install Python on your computer if you not already has it.
+* Install Python on your computer if you not already have it.
 To check if you already have Python installed:
   * Start a command line (type **cmd** in the search input of Windows and hit ENTER)
-  * type **python** then ENTER: if you get an error message, you don't have Python installed.
+  * Type **python** then ENTER: if you get an error message, you don't have Python installed.
 To install it:
     * Download the package from the [Python web site](https://www.python.org/downloads/)
     * Launch the installation.
-Important: check the **Add Python 3.7 to PATH** checkbox that you can see at the bottom of the first screen!
-If you don't do it, you will have to put the Python path to the global PATH variable yourself
+    * **__Important__**: check the **Add Python 3.7 to PATH** checkbox that you can see at the bottom of the first screen!
+If you don't do it, you will have to put the Python path to the global **PATH** variable yourself
+* Start Python has a simple HTTP server:
+  * Start a command line (type **cmd** in the search input of Windows and hit ENTER)
+  * Go to the directory where you installed TRN (for eg: **cd c:\Projects\TRN** + ENTER)
+  * If your version of Python is 3.x or more, type:
+    * **python -m http.server** + ENTER
+  * else type:
+    * **python -m SimpleHTTPServer** + ENTER
+* In your browser, browse the url http://localhost:8000

+Note that you can use any web server for this matter.
+I described how to use Python to do that, but if you have another web server already installed on your computer, go for it.

+You can also use PHP in much the same way than Python to start a simple HTTP server: install PHP on your computer (if not already installed), then use the command **PHP -S localhost:8000** from the TRN directory to start a simple web server.

 ## Roadmap
 - not too much, maybe TR4 support...